Clay Wildfire Lawyers

 The Fifth Amendment grants the government the power of eminent domain, allowing it to seize private property for public improvements or economic development.
 Both government agencies and utility companies can exercise this right, but they must provide fair compensation to the property owner.
 This process is known as condemnation.

-If the said improvements cause damages, such as through a wildfire, the property owner can seek compensation by filing an inverse condemnation lawsuit.
+If the said improvements lead to losses, such as through a wildfire, the property owner can seek compensation by filing an inverse condemnation lawsuit.
 This type of lawsuit can target both public and private electric utility companies.

 Inverse condemnation is based on strict liability, meaning the defendant can be held responsible for wildfire damage without the need to prove negligence.
 Therefore, if a wildfire from a power pole or line damages your property in Clay, you may be eligible for compensation through inverse condemnation without having to prove the utility company’s fault.

-If you’ve suffered physical or emotional trauma from a wildfire, you can sue the responsible party, including utility companies.
+If you’ve suffered physical or emotional trauma from a wildfire, you may be able to sue the responsible party, including utility companies.
 It’s essential to prove that another party is at fault.
-Our Clay wildfire lawyers can help you seek both economic and non-economic damages.
+In these cases, our Clay wildfire lawyers can help you seek both economic and non-economic damages.

-• Economic damages include compensation for loss of property, wages, medical expenses, and other monetary losses like:
+• Economic damages include compensation for loss of property, wages, medical expenses, and other monetary losses, such as:

 • Roof collapse